 name, professional position, address, email address, phone number.

 6. Why do we need your data, and what do we do with it?

-Any personal data we collect from our website is collected to fulfil one of the below criteria.
-These categories are regularly reviewed to account for changes in information gathering.
+Any personal data we collect from our website is collected to fulfil one of the objectives below.
+These objectives are regularly reviewed to account for changes in information gathering.